tushar-sharma/select/README.md

 - The code is under progress.

-## Selec1
+## Select1

-Returns the kth element in the array.
+Returns the kth smallest element in the array.
 It returns -1 if not found.

 ## Author